dilseerat00/CodeAlpha_Task-2/README.md

 These two tasks demonstrate practical Python skills:
 1. **Task 1: Hangman Game** - Focuses on game development, user input handling, and game logic.
 2. **Task 2: Student Grade Tracker** - Focuses on data management, file handling, and data visualization.

-These projects can be further expanded with additional features or improvements based on your needs.

-Let me know if you need further assistance or modifications!